gosh-rs/gosh-remote/README.md

     run-gosh-remote.sh

-        # mpirun hostname >hosts
-        # NOTE: the below line only works for Intel MPI or MPICH
-        # mpirun -print-rank-map -prepend-rank -hostfile hosts gosh-remote -v mpi-bootstrap
         # for OpenMPI, Intel MPI, MPICH or MVAPICH
         mpirun gosh-remote -v mpi-bootstrap

-    By default, the scheduler will be installed using MPI process of global rank 0, and the workers will be installed using MPI process local rank 0 on each node.
-Specially, on the master node hosting the scheduler, an additional worker will be installed using local rank 1 (and global rank 1).
+    By default, the scheduler will be installed using process of MPI global rank 0, and the workers will be installed using other MPI ranks.

     The above works as a normal batch script, that can be submitted to batch system using command such as bsub: